moby/moby/docs/sources/reference/commandline/cli.md

 The `docker logs` command batch-retrieves all logs present at the time of execution.

-The `docker logs --follow` command combines
-`docker logs` and `docker attach`
-.literal}: it will first return all logs from the beginning and then continue streaming new output from the container’s stdout and stderr.
+The `docker logs --follow` command combines `docker logs` and `docker attach`: it will first return all logs from the beginning and then continue streaming new output from the container’s stdout and stderr.

 ## `port`